ericbo/blog/_posts/2020-05-04-diskshelf.md

 ---
 title:  "Disk Shelf"
-mathjax: true
+mathjax: false
 layout: post
+tags: [NAS, Hardware]
 ---

 ![NAS Server](/images/diskshelf/nas.jpg)

 # Introduction

-Prior to the summer 2017 I was known for hosting services for just about anything friends had I minor interest for (lots of minecraft servers).
+Prior to the summer 2017 I was known for hosting services for just about anything friends had a minor interest for (lots of minecraft servers).
 Due to major life changes, I sold most of my hardware and left what ever remaining servers powerd off in storage.
 During christmas of 2019, I had taken 2-weeks off of work and for the first time in months I had free time to myself.
-I finally decided to pull out my NAS server I assembled back in 2013, according to my newegg purchase history.
+I finally decided to pull out my NAS server I assembled back in 2013.

 ## Specs (2013)